-- What diverse sets of knowledge, systems and human capabilities are required to imagine and build this world?
+- What diverse kinds of knowledge, human capabilities and research infrastructures do we need to imagine and build this world?

 I also do my best to ensure this work contributes to building for movements that can challenge powerful interests and achieve a more sustainable and fairer world.
-In 2014 I helped found Uplift, Ireland’s largest people-powered organisation for change, where I advise on strategy and governance.
+In 2014 I helped found Uplift, Ireland’s largest people-powered digital advocacy organisation, where I advise on strategy and governance.

 c:\>recent writing, research notes and papers

 - Chapter: Trials and tribulations: Who learns what from urban experiments with self-driving vehicles?